 Meet FMR's 2020 Youth Empowerment Program assistants

-With the end of the school year in sight, FMR is embarking on the second year of our Youth Empowerment Program (YEP), a paid environmental education and career pathways program for rising sophomores, juniors and seniors in Twin Cities metro area high schools.
+With the end of the school year in sight, FMR is embarking on the second year of our Youth Empowerment Program (now the Environmental Stewardship Institute), a paid environmental education and career pathways program for rising sophomores, juniors and seniors in Twin Cities metro area high schools.

 Ayva will be a first-year at Occidental College this fall and plans to study environmental policy.
 Naomi is a rising senior at Roseville Area High School, is a nordic skier and is interested in politics and environmental law.

 We chatted with them about their experiences with YEP and their hopes for the summer.

 FMR: How do you feel connected to water and/or the Mississippi River?

 Ayva Sloo: Living in Minnesota my whole life, I have been surrounded by lakes and bodies of water, so I have always been aware of the ecosystem here and the ways that the water has benefited the cities.

 Naomi Nickel: As a [Minnesotan], I have grown up surrounded by water, whether it be a pond, lake, or river.
 I have many memories of biking or walking next to water, and for me it’s very important that we work to protect the many water ecosystems that Minnesota has.

 FMR: How has the Youth Empowerment Program impacted you?

 AS: The YEP program inspired me to get involved and look into the environmental field.
 It has helped me decide on my career path and my future.